Political situation Striving to achieve stability and development

 The country also needs to establish an effective separation of powers, which requires a parliament with strong opposition parties and an independent judiciary, together with free media and mechanisms for resolving social conflict peacefully.

 Great political challenges

-Important tasks facing the government are consolidating democracy, continuing the reconciliation process, reviving the country's economy after the COVID-19 pandemic, creating inclusive economic growth and more jobs, reducing poverty, reforming the judicial system, fighting widespread corruption, and protecting the environment.
+Important tasks facing the government are consolidating democracy; continuing the reconciliation process; achieving inclusive, environmentally sustainable economic growth to reduce poverty and social inequality; creating jobs; reforming the judicial system; fighting widespread corruption; and protecting the environment and the global climate.